You’ve seen them in your feeds and probably spent more time watching their loops than you care to admit.

 Snackable micro-videos defined

-When we talk about micro-videos, we mean short, snackable content: videos that are usually 5-30 seconds long.
+When we talk about micro-videos, we mean short, snackable content: Personalized video ads that are usually 5-30 seconds long.
 Think Snapchats, Instagram videos and the now-defunct Vines.

 Brands create and use these videos organically (as opposed to paid advertising) on their social media platforms, sites or blogs.